nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160_gs.rst

       nRF Cloud - Add LTE Device window

-   * **Device ID:** the device ID is composed of *nrf-* and the 15-digit :term:`International Mobile (Station) Equipment Identity (IMEI)` number that is printed on the label of your nRF9160 DK.
+   * **Device ID:** The device ID is composed of *nrf-* and the 15-digit :term:`International Mobile (Station) Equipment Identity (IMEI)` number that is printed on the label of your nRF9160 DK.
      For example, *nrf-123456789012345*.
-   * **Ownership code:** the ownership code is the PIN or the hardware ID of your DK, and it is found on the label of your nRF9160 DK.
+   * **Ownership code:** The ownership code is the PIN or the hardware ID of your DK, and it is found on the label of your nRF9160 DK.

      If the label contains a PIN in addition to the IMEI number, enter this pin.
      If it does not contain a PIN, enter the Hardware ID (HWID) HEX code, with or without colons.